-There were more Huntington Bancshares insiders that have sold shares than those that have bought.
-In total, individual insiders own over 11.37 million shares in the business, which makes up around 1.03% of total shares outstanding.
-Insiders that have recently trimmed down their holdings are David Porteous (management) and Paul Heller (board member) .
+There were more PetMed Express insiders that have sold shares than those that have bought.
+In total, individual insiders own less than one million shares in the business, or around 3.94% of total shares outstanding.
+The insider that recently sold more shares is Frank Formica (board member) .

-Huntington Bancshares’s insiders’ meaningful divestments tells us that their shares have recently fallen out of favour, although the positive expected earnings growth challenges this assumption, and the share price movement may be too trivial to cash in on any mispricing.
-But we must also be aware that insiders divesting may not actually be based their views on the company’s outlook.
-Furthermore, while insider transactions could be a helpful signal, it is definitely not sufficient on its own to make an investment decision. there are two essential aspects you should further examine:
+PetMed Express’s insiders’ meaningful divestments tells us that their shares have recently fallen out of favour, however, this is rather cautious relative to analysts’ earnings expectation, whereas a highly volatile share price could be the driver to sell.
+However it’s crucial to note that insider divesting may have nothing to do with their views on the company’s future performance.
+Furthermore, while insider transactions could be a helpful signal, it is definitely not sufficient on its own to make an investment decision. there are two essential factors you should further examine:

-- Financial Health: Does Huntington Bancshares have a healthy balance sheet?
+- Financial Health: Does PetMed Express have a healthy balance sheet?
 Take a look at our free balance sheet analysis with six simple checks on key factors like leverage and risk.

-- Other High Quality Alternatives : Are there other high quality stocks you could be holding instead of Huntington Bancshares?
+- Other High Quality Alternatives : Are there other high quality stocks you could be holding instead of PetMed Express?
 Explore our interactive list of high quality stocks to get an idea of what else is out there you may be missing!

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.